maxiv-science/nanomax-analysis-utils/README.md

 From the main folder, to install for the current user.

- python setup.py install --user
+ python3 setup.py install --user

-Note that use of scanViewer and other GUIs require the silx package, which can be installed for the current userthrough pip. pip install silx --user
+Note that use of scanViewer and other GUIs require the silx package, as well as h5py and other common python packages.

-Currently, an update in the silx library causes masses of deprecation warnings.
-This will be fixed soon.
+These can be installed for the current userthrough pip.

+ pip3 install h5py --user
+ pip3 install silx --user

+etc.